Parmeggiani-Lab/elfin/README.md

 If your compiler complains about ```omp_get_initial_device``` not declared, that's because your OpenMP version is too old.
 Check with ``` echo |cpp -fopenmp -dM |grep -i open```; only versions above 201511 seem to define this function.
 This is not vital to the application so if you really do not want to install a newer compiler then you may comment out that erring line.

-Then install the jutil submodule and get ready to compile.
+Then get ready to compile.

 ```
-git submodule init
-git submodule update --init --force --remote			#this should install jutil
 cd GA                                                   #you should now be at ./GA/
 make
 ```